The Greek God of Populism

 Come next election, Sorrites will have to decide who Sorras is for themselves.
 By that time, he may be sitting in a Peloponnesian jail cell, offering promises he is less capable of keeping than ever.

-Image credit: YouTube/Getty Images/Foreign Policy illustration
+Photo credit: YouTube/Getty Images/Foreign Policy illustration